With control of the US Senate at stake, all eyes are on Tuesday’s run-off elections in Georgia

-Category: World Hits: 1With the dust not yet settled after audio was leaked of a call between US President Donald Trump and Georgia Secretary of State Brad Raffensperger, in which the President asked the latter, a Republican, to “find” enough votes to overturn his defeat in the state, Georgia is yet again in the spotlight.
+Category: World Hits: 2With the dust not yet settled after audio was leaked of a call between US President Donald Trump and Georgia Secretary of State Brad Raffensperger, in which the President asked the latter, a Republican, to “find” enough votes to overturn his defeat in the state, Georgia is yet again in the spotlight.
 Tomorrow, voters in the southern state head to the polls in a run-off election to choose their senators.
 Nothing less than the balance of power in the upper house of Congress is at stake.

 Read more https://www.france24.com/en/americas/20210104-with-control-of-the-us-senate-at-stake-all-eyes-are-on-tuesday-s-run-off-elections-in-georgia